AWAJI NINGYÔ JÔRURI Inherit

 Fukui Children's Association Doll Joruri Club

-In 1971, under the guidance of Master Kanji Tsurusawa, he began practicing Joruri, and in 1947, under the guidance of Master Masako Sumita, he began practicing puppeteering.
+Showa 46, TSURUZAWA Tomoji Under the guidance of his master, he began practicing joruri, and in 1947, under the guidance of Master Masako Sumita, he began practicing puppeteering.
 Once a week, with the enthusiastic guidance of both masters and the earnest practice of the children, they continue their activities and show the results of their practice more than a dozen times each year.

 In 1989, the Minamiawaji Children's Doll Jorurikan was completed with the tremendous support of Hyogo Prefecture, Minamiawaji, Awaji Puppet Association, and other related parties.